 This can’t be the case as Paul describes the revealing of the man of sin (the Beast) to be a future event, who is destroyed by the coming of Christ in 2 Thessalonians 2:1-12.

 Some suggest that Revelation 19:19-20 and Revelation 20:7-10 describe the same event.
 This can’t be a single event as the Beast and False Prophet are described as being captured in Revelation 19, while in Revelation 20 they are described as being already captured.
-They can’t be in the lake of fire while simultaneously being out of the lake of fire.
+They can’t be captured (in the lake of fire) while simultaneously being not capture (out of the lake of fire).

 The Earliest Christian Writers Deny We Are In The Millennium

 We are to continue in the apostles’ doctrine (Acts 2:41-43).
 If there is no mention among the earliest Christian writings of an allegorical understanding of the Millennium, then there is a strong inductive reason to believe the Apostles taught a literal Millennium.